NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 NixOS configurations can be used to test and use NixOS using a virtual machine, independently of an installation on "bare metal" or your laptop.

-A NixOS configuration is a Nix language function which follows to the [NixOS module](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules) convention.
+A NixOS configuration is a Nix language function following the [NixOS module](https://nixos.org/manual/nixos/stable/index.html#sec-writing-modules) convention.

 ## What will you learn?